 Mike frequently writes and speaks on issues regarding the defense of non-medical professionals, law office risk management issues, and drones to members of the public as well as to bar associations, attorneys, accountants, architects, and engineers.
 His most recent article was published with AIA Trust, "An Architect's Guide to Using Drones."
 His audiences include both student and professional groups.
 He has appeared throughout the United States, in programs sponsored by professional associations, bar associations, clients and educational institutions.

 Mike was born and raised in the Philadelphia area and after admission to the Pennsylvania Bar and some private practice in Pennsylvania, he moved to Florida in 1974 as a member of the United States Air Force.
-After serving four years in the Air Force’s JAG program as a special prosecutor, Mike moved to the Fort Myers area in 1978.
-He is married to Sandra Gann Corso and has four daughters, Carrie, Jennifer, Michelle and Lori.
+After serving four years in the Air Force’s JAG program as a special prosecutor, Mike moved to the Fort Myers area in 1978 with his wife Sandra.
+They have four daughters and two granddaughters.

 Mike is also a member of The National Society of the Sons of the American Revolution, Boosters Club of the City of Palms Annual High School Basketball Tournament, Purdue University Industrial Advisory Council and American Legion, Florida Post 400.